 I'd even go as far as to claim, that as RPG games Quest for Glory fails fairly miserably.
 The RPG elements the series has always feel more like something that was just tacked on in order to pad the length of them rather than something that is strictly necessary for the big picture.
 While it is nice to have the feeling of continuity after importing your character from the previous game, in hindsight it also feels unnecessary, as there's the same feeling of continuity in every Larry or Space Quest game when you see the familiar character enter the room.

 Where the series succeeds very nicely at is the world building as well as giving the feeling of an adventure.
-These elements alone are more than enough to cover the more lackluster areas of the games.
-While each game is its own entity, they also do refer to future installments, by providing little snippets of information about what's ahead in the series.
+These elements alone are more than enough to cover the more lacklustre areas of the games.
+While each game is its own entity, they also do refer to future instalments, by providing little snippets of information about what's ahead in the series.
 Unlike many other RPG's, Quest for Glory isn't happy just having one type of setting it dwells in, but Lori and Corey Cole bring in elements from all kinds of settings, providing gradually fleshed out the world where the hero of the series exists in.

 Interestingly enough the series was supposed to have only 4 games in it at first.
 The third game, Wages of War, was done only because the designers thought their initial idea of jumping directly to more darker Mordavia from Shapeir would have been a too sudden change for the series, so they made the Africa themed mid-adventure instead.